-The Edelrid Pro Dry is a 9.8 mm rope that handles and catches well, but not exceptionally.
-It felt very supple initially but stiffened up a bit with use.
+The Edelrid Pro Dry is a 9.8 mm rope that handles and catches well, but not exceptionally so.
+It feels very supple initially but stiffens up a bit with use.
 It also got very dirty, noticeably more so than many other ropes in this review, even despite the dry coating, which usually helps protects a rope from taking on too much dirt.
 We noticed a lot of sheath fuzz as well by the end of testing.
 For a great overall rope that doesn't soak up the dirt, check out our Editors' Choice winner, the Mammut Infinity.

 Edelrid Boa Pro Dry Review